git-masi/sportradar-challenge/README.md

 These services use some common components but ultimately they can evolve independently.
 By doing this the hope is that there is a balance between real world considerations and implementing the challenge requirements.

+## A note on TypeScript types

+As a matter of preferences types are defined where they are primarily used.

+Most of the types are note meant to be all-encompassing.
+Consider that fact that the APIs return more data than needed.
+Often the types in this project will contain the minimum data needed to save time/space.
+This is a design choice.

+Also note that many of the times were generated [using this service](https://app.quicktype.io/?l=ts) to help speed up development.

+As mentioned perviously everything has tradeoffs and speed trumps comprehensiveness in this case.

 ## Getting started

 ### Ensure you have the correct version of Node